sagemath/trac_to_gh/Issue 9366.md

 CC:  @malb

-the input was badly checked.
+the input size was badly checked.

 Issue created by migration from https://trac.sagemath.org/ticket/9366